 - To assemble, put a scant tablespoon of the sushi salad mixture on a Chinese soup spoon.
 Repeat with remaining mixture.

 - Sprinkle the sushi salad with black sesame seeds (or toasted regular sesame seeds) and lay a small slice of pickled ginger on the top of each spoon.
-Arrange the spoons on a serving platter.
+Arrange the spoons or bowls on a serving platter.

 - The tray of filled sushi spoons can be covered with plastic wrap and refrigerated for up to two hours before serving.